 That’s why OSHA requires a formal lockout/tagout program.
 While it may seem that having a formal program with multiple steps may be overkill, it actually makes good sense.
-After all, most companies use a variety of equipment that require very different safety practices.
+After all, most companies use a variety of equipment that has very different safety practices.
 In addition, any number of workers may be asked to deal with the equipment, and some will be more familiar with it than others.

 Step 1: Detailed procedures for equipment

 Begin by making sure you’ve identified the equipment correctly and accurately, including its specific location.
 Next, determine the correct procedure for shutting down and restarting the equipment.
 Detail that procedure, step by step, in writing.
 Consider all of the energy sources that may be connected to the equipment.
 Be very specific, because ambiguous language could lead to an incorrect or even dangerous action.

 When maintenance is going to be performed, all of the employees that may be affected should be notified.
 Let them know the timing of the work, and how long the equipment may be unavailable.
 If the unavailability of the equipment requires a change in work processes, be sure they are familiar with the steps to be taken.

 Step 3: Shut down equipment properly

 Explain the shutdown process in detail.
 It’s not enough to say something like “disconnect the machine.”
 To ensure everyone’s safety and reduce the potential for damage, the shutdown instructions should be detailed.
 Spell out the exact actions to be taken and the correct sequence for performing those actions.

 Step 4: Disconnect all primary energy sources